cdot/CBOR/README.md

 ```
 const handler = new IDREFHandler(TagHandler)();

-const outs = new MemoryOutStream();
-new Encoder(outs, handler).encode(complex);
-const frozen = outs.Uint8Array;
+const frozen = Encoder.encode(complex, handler);
 ...
-const ins = new MemoryInStream(frozen);
-const decoded = new Decoder(ins, handler).decode();
+const decoded = Decoder.decode(frozen, handler);

 ```
-The encoder will now spot the double-usage of `simple` and only write it once, and the decoder will restore the original data structure.
+The encoder will now spot the double-reference to `simple` and only write it once, and the decoder will restore the original data structure.
 The handler even supports self-referential structures.

 ## TypeMapHandler
 Lets you record complex types (classes) in the output data.
 For example: